Quangcaigicia/kde_debloat_debian/README.md

 ### KDEbloater
-KDEbloater or KDE debloater, removes bloatware from KDE Plasma automatically (made for Arch-based distros (needs pacman))
+KDE debloater for debian based, removes bloatware from KDE Plasma automatically

 ### how to use
 download as zip